praveens-git-bit/techconnect/exercise5.md

    ![eventhouse11.png](media/labMedia/eventhouse11.png)

-7. **Paste** the query provided below in the Copilot query section.
+7. **Paste** the following query provided below in the Copilot query section.

     ```BASH
       Create a query to summarize average temperature every 1 min in line chart